I-surfaces from surfaces with one exceptional unimodal point: Surfaces with an exceptional unimodal double points of type or

-\item[Type $W_{13}$] \begin{itemize}[before*=\leavevmode ] \item The curve $G$ intersects once the components $E_1$, and $E_2$ as in Table \ref{tab: with Sbar}.
-That is, the curve $\hat{E}\subset S$ has a singularity of type $A_3$ and $A_1$.
-After contracting the $(-2)$-curve on the configuration of $\hat{E}$ we obtain that $\bar{S}$ has a surface singularity of type $A_1$.
+\item[Type $W_{13}$:] We treat the only case from Table \ref{tab: with Sbar}. \begin{prooflist}[style = nextline, labelindent= 0cm, leftmargin=\parindent] \item[Case 1: The curve $G$ intersects once the components $E_1$, and $E_2$.]
+That is, the curve $\tilde{E}\subset S$ has a singularity of type $A_3$ and $A_1$.
+After contracting the $(-2)$-curve on the configuration of $\tilde{E}$ we obtain that $\bar{S}$ has a surface singularity of type $A_1$.
 The curve $\bar{E}\subset \bar{S}$ has a singularity of type $A_3$ at the $A_1$-point in $\bar{S}$, and a singularity of type $A_1$ (nodal curve singularity).
 Thus, $\Delta$ has an $A_1$ singularity (surface singularity) at a point $p_1$, and $\Delta_L$ is the union of $p_1$ with multiplicity four, and another double point $p_2$.By making a change of coordinates, we may assume that $p_1=[1:0:0]$, and that $p_2=[0:1:0]$.
 So, we can write